 Reciprocally, the documentation and organizational technologies used have changed the archive over time, allowing it to evolve in a way different from traditional photography.
 The project began with color print film and slides taken with a 35mm Kodak Retina IIIc.
 Later images were taken with a Canon PowerShot S110 Digital Elf and a Canon Eos 20D.
 The Eos has captured the most acute detail, showing the subtle or inflammatory comments handwritten by passersby with pencil and ballpoint pen.
 Yet while image quality varies wildly between cameras, all photographs are included in the archive.

-The next version of the (de)Appropriation Project Archive will enable a reassembly of the content based on various searches.
-As resources permit, it will also feature a custom interface that expands on the design and interactivity of the first two versions.
+The current version of the (de)Appropriation Project Archive lives on Flickr to enable a reassembly of the content based on various searches and community interaction with the project through tagging, commenting, image sharing and reuse, online community building, and beyond.
+As resources permit, the development of the project on Flickr will continue to expand the design and interactivity of the first two versions.

-The (de)Appropriation Project has been developed with the encouragement and support of Courtney Fink and Southern Exposure, and was inspired and catalyzed by multiple elements ranging from discussions with Leigh Illion, her paper on “Wall as Archive,” exhibitions such as AD 2000 at The Lab, encouragement from Steven Black and the SF Bay Guardian’s Best of the Bay, irritated and grateful comments from neighbors, the Tomb Family, and of course those the wild and wacky San Franciscans whose conviction to democracy and free spiritedness are unmatched.
+The (de)Appropriation Project has been developed with the encouragement and support of Courtney Fink and Southern Exposure, and was inspired and catalyzed by multiple elements ranging from discussions with Leigh Illion, her paper on "Wall as Archive,"; exhibitions such as AD 2000 at The Lab; encouragement from Steven Black and the SF Bay Guardian's Best of the Bay; irritated and grateful comments from neighbors; the Tomb Family; Phoebe France, resident archaeologist and archivist on the project; and of course those the wild and wacky San Franciscans whose conviction to democracy and free spiritedness are unmatched.